JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

 Finally, we can call the `plot` function with input arguments and attributes defined above.
-Note that we use `axis = nothing` and `border = :none` to remove all decorators such as ticks or axis frame
+We use `axis = nothing` and `border = :none` to remove all decorators such as ticks or axis frame.

 ```@example plots
 plot(fx.(t), fy.(t);